Jake-Mertz/moveFile/README.md

 solution2 is a complete client-side solution.

 solution3 (inside the server-side folder) is a complete solution which utilizes MongoDB for the movement of files.
-I'm not sure whether this is technically a server-side solution or not.
+I'm not sure whether this is actually a server-side solution or not.